e11938258/InDMP/README.md

 ### Functional and non-functional test cases

 In the following two tables you can see the individual functional and non-functional test cases with steps and expected results.
 Each test case has its own folder in Postman, which consists of several consecutive requests.
-Requests also contain tests to verify the correctness of the response.
+Requests also contain simple tests to verify the correctness of the response.

 | Test case | Description | Steps | Expected code | Expected body |
 | - | - | - | - | - |